 Victoria Skilled Visa Nomination Program: A Complete, Real-World Guide

 As people think about moving to Australia, cities like Melbourne always pop into one’s mind—and rightly so.
-With its lively café culture, thriving employment opportunities, breathtaking landscapes, and enviable standard of living, Victoria (where Melbourne is located) continues to be a drawcard for skilled professionals all over the globe.
+With its lively café culture, thriving employment opportunities, breathtaking landscapes, and enviable standard of living, Victoria (where Melbourne is located) remains a draw for skilled professionals worldwide.

 But if you’re considering seriously coming to live and work in Victoria, you’ve probably heard of the Victoria Skilled Visa Nomination Program.
-It’s a real opportunity for skilled workers with the right experience and abilities to make the long-term move to one of the most livable areas of Australia.
-Here’s this guide, which breaks the program down in simple, down-to-earth terms-notices, nothing but the facts you need set out clearly.
+It’s a real opportunity for skilled workers with the right experience and abilities to make a long-term move to one of Australia’s most livable areas.
+Here’s a guide that breaks the program down in simple, down-to-earth terms — nothing but the facts you need, set out clearly.

 What is the Victoria Skilled Visa Nomination Program?

-Short answer: it’s a scheme by which Victoria nominates skilled migrants for visas to Australia.
-The idea is that Victoria selects suitable candidates for the state’s labor force, especially where there are jobs to fill.
-When you’re chosen, the state tips the balance in your favor in applying for visas in Australia’s points-based system.
+Short answer: It’s a scheme by which Victoria nominates skilled migrants for visas to Australia.
+The idea is that Victoria selects suitable candidates for the state’s labour force, especially where there are jobs to fill.
+When you’re chosen, the state tips the balance in your favour when applying for visas in Australia’s points-based system.

  Subclass 190 – Skilled Nominated Visa: This is a permanent visa that allows you to live and work anywhere in Victoria.